Bisgates/Stock_Trading_Simulation/README.md

-# Stock Trading Visualization and Simulation
+# Short-term trading strategy validation simulator
 This project is a stock trading visualization and simulation tool that allows users to interact with historical stock data, visualize it using candlestick charts, and simulate buy/sell operations based on the displayed data.

 ### Features